lucassilarbi/sb2l/README.md

 projected generators.
 And the boundary of a control zonotope in space is calculated directly from its pairs of generators, without the convex hull of its vertices.

-Every figure of this file is produced by the editor itself, which the script below drives; it also needs ImageMagick and gifsicle to assemble them.
+Every figure of this file is produced by the GUI itself, which the script below drives; it also needs ImageMagick and gifsicle to assemble them.

 ```bash